Virtue ethics: Kantian critique

+Trianosky says that modern sympathizers with virtue ethics almost all reject neo-Kantian claim #1, and many of them also reject certain of the other claims.

 Utopianism and pluralism

 Robert B. Louden criticizes virtue ethics on the basis that it promotes a form of unsustainable utopianism.
-Trying to come to a single set of virtues is immensely difficult in contemporary societies as, according to Louden, they contain "more ethnic, religious, and class groups than did the moral community which Aristotle theorized about" with each of these groups having "not only its own interests but its own set of virtues as well".
+Trying to arrive at a single set of virtues is immensely difficult in contemporary societies as, according to Louden, they contain "more ethnic, religious, and class groups than did the moral community which Aristotle theorized about" with each of these groups having "not only its own interests but its own set of virtues as well".
 Louden notes in passing that MacIntyre, a supporter of virtue-based ethics, has grappled with this in After Virtue but that ethics cannot dispense with building rules around acts and rely only on discussing the moral character of persons.

 Topics in virtue ethics

 Virtue ethics as a category

-Virtue ethics can be contrasted to deontological ethics and consequentialist ethics by an examination of the other two (the three being together the most predominant contemporary normative ethical theories).

-Deontological ethics, sometimes referred to as duty ethics, places the emphasis on adhering to ethical principles or duties.
-How these duties are defined, however, is often a point of contention and debate in deontological ethics.
-One of the predominant rule schemes utilized by deontologists is the Divine Command Theory.
-Deontology also depends upon meta-ethical realism, in that it postulates the existence of moral absolutes that make an action moral, regardless of circumstances.
-For more information on deontological ethics refer to the work of Immanuel Kant.
+Virtue contrasts with deontological and consequentialist ethics; the three are the most predominant contemporary normative-ethical theories.
+Deontological ethics, sometimes referred to as duty ethics, emphasizes adherence to ethical principles or duties.
+How these duties are defined, however, is often a subject of debate.
+One rule scheme used by deontologists is divine command theory.
+Deontology also depends upon meta-ethical realism in postulating the existence of moral absolutes, regardless of circumstances.
+Immanuel Kant is considered a foremost theorist of deontological ethics.

 The next predominant school of thought in normative ethics is consequentialism.
-While deontology places the emphasis on doing one's duty, which is established by some kind of moral imperative (in other words, the emphasis is on obedience to some higher moral absolute), consequentialism bases the morality of an action upon the consequences of the outcome.
-Instead of saying that one has a moral duty to abstain from murder, a consequentialist would say that we should abstain from murder because it causes undesirable effects.
-The main contention here is what outcomes should/can be identified as objectively desirable.
+While deontology emphasizes doing one's duty, consequentialism bases the morality of an action on its outcome.
+Instead of saying that one has a moral duty to abstain from murder, a consequentialist would say that we should abstain from murder because it has undesirable effects.
+The main contention is what outcomes should (or can) be identified as objectively desirable.

-The Greatest Happiness Principle of John Stuart Mill is one of the most commonly adopted criteria.
-Mill asserts that our determinant of the desirability of an action is the net amount of happiness it brings, the number of people it brings it to, and the duration of the happiness.
-He also tries to delineate classes of happiness, some being preferable to others, but there is a great deal of difficulty in classifying such concepts.
+John Stuart Mill's greatest happiness principle is a commonly-adopted criterion of what is objectively desirable.
+Mill asserts that the desirability of an action is the net amount of happiness it brings, the number of people it brings happiness to, and the duration of that happiness.
+He tries to delineate classes of happiness, some preferable to others, but classifying such a concept is difficult.